adityaiiith/Command-Line-Parser/README.md

                      2. returns populated Map to Args.java.
 - ParseArgument.java :1.
 It populates the Map with character and its respective datatype objects defined by given schema.\
                       2. returns this map to Args.java.
-- BooleanArgumentMarshaler : If Character present value=true else false.
+- BooleanSetter : If Character present value=true else false.
-- IntegerArgumentMarshaler : Intitalizes the Integer corresponding to character passed.
+- IntegerSetter : Intitalizes the Integer corresponding to character passed.
-- DoubleArgumentMarshaler : Intitalizes the Double corresponding to character passed.
+- DoubleSetter : Intitalizes the Double corresponding to character passed.
-- StringArgumentMarshaler : Intitalizes the String corresponding to character passed.
+- StringSetter : Intitalizes the String corresponding to character passed.
-- StringArrayArgumentMarshaler : Intitalizes Multiplte Strings corresponding to character passed as Array.
+- StringArraySetter : Intitalizes Multiplte Strings corresponding to character passed as Array.
-- MapArgumentMarshaler : Intitalizes String Map corresponding to character passed.
+- MapSetter : Intitalizes String Map corresponding to character passed.

 ## 3. Schema Description :
 Schema: f,s*,a##,n#,p[\*]